opnsense/docs/source/manual/how-tos/sslvpn_instance_roadwarrior.rst

 .....................

 In order to setup a tunnel on both ends, we need to configure certificates to warrant trust between both machines.
-We need a root CA that issues two leaf certificates, one this server and one for a user.
+We need a root CA that issues two leaf certificates, one for this server and one for a user.

 Create a certificate chain using the following tutorial: